marcospla02/marcospla02/README.md

 - ☕ Work on the development of an e-commerce (fictitious, for Soy Henry's final project).
 [Tigger Coffee](https://tigercoffee.vercel.app)

-- 🕹 Videogame App, individual project by "Soy Hnery" [Videogame App](https://videogame-app-xi.vercel.app/)
+- 🕹 Videogame App, individual project by "Soy Henry" [Videogame App](https://videogame-app-xi.vercel.app/)

 - 📫 How to reach me **marcosprograma02@gmail.com**